 Air quality may be impacted both during construction and after construction is completed.
 During the construction phase of the Project, machinery utilized will produce emissions resulting from the combustion of petroleum products, much like emissions from previous timber harvesting activities.
 Construction specifications for the Project will require mechanical equipment to meet emissions standards established by the State of North Carolina for the equipment utilized.
+During development, open burning may occur.
 Any burning will be conducted under controlled conditions with the appropriate permits from the local authorities if applicable.